rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 Financial Integrity
 You learn to make your financial choices independent of what advertising You learn to make your financial choices independent of what advertising and industry have decided would be good for their business.

-QUESTION 2: IS THIS EXPENDITURE OF LIFE ENERGY IN ALIGNMENT WITH MY VALUES QUESTION 2: IS THIS EXPENDITURE OF LIFE ENERGY IN ALIGNMENT WITH MY VALUES AND LIFE PURPOSE?
+QUESTION 2: IS THIS EXPENDITURE OF LIFE ENERGY IN ALIGNMENT WITH MY VALUES AND LIFE PURPOSE?

 As you did with the first question, ask of each spending subcategory, “Was this expenditure of life energy in alignment with my values and my life purpose?” put a + (or an up arrow) in the second box in that row.
 If it’s a no, just put a – (or Part One: What Are Values?